Frequently Asked

 Does the BOTOX® Savings Program help with costs related to my BOTOX® procedure?

-Yes, the BOTOX® Savings Program helps eligible patients save on out-of-pocket costs related to both BOTOX® medicine and the injection procedure.
-This could be a co-pay, co-insurance, or deductible amount; sometimes these charges are billed separately from one another.* The BOTOX® Savings Program does not provide help for office visit co-pay costs.
+Yes, the BOTOX® Savings Program helps eligible, commercially insured patients save on out-of-pocket costs related to both BOTOX® medicine and the injection procedure.
+This could be a co-pay, co-insurance, or deductible amount; sometimes these charges are billed separately from one another.† The BOTOX® Savings Program does not provide help for office visit co-pay costs.
+To help you receive money back, we need your documents to show:

 How to Submit or Check on a Claim